nburmaso/upcgen/readme.md

 BINS_Y 121        #                         bins for y
 FLUX_POINT 1      # use point flux approximation or not
 PYTHIA_VERSION 8  # Pythia version: 6, 8 or -1. -1 means that Pythia will not be used at all
+PYTHIA8_FSR 0     # For Pythia8 only: simulate final state radiation (EM showers)
+PYTHIA8_DECAYS 0  # For Pythia8 only: switch to turn on/off lepton decays
 SEED -1           # Seed for random numbers generator. '-1' -> random seed
 ```